zackaira/Blockons/readme.txt

 &#9989; **Search Bar / Icon** block
 You can add a search bar anywhere on your website, which allows visitors to easily search for and find information on your site.

 This search feature provides a standard search bar design, with options to display only the icon, and to reveal the search bar through a hover-over effect or within a sleek popup lightbox.
+[See Example](https://blockons.com/documentation/search-bar-or-search-icon-block/)

 &#9989; **Line Heading** block
 The line heading block is a tool that lets you create a title with decorative lines, making it more visually appealing.
 It also includes advanced options to customize how the title looks.
+[See Example](https://blockons.com/documentation/line-heading-block/)

 &#9989; **Advanced Slider** block
 The Slider block transforms your page with a neat, easy-to-use slider where you can spotlight your favorite images & text, or display top-selling WooCommerce products.
 Slide through your visuals with just a click or a simple swipe, bringing your content to life.
+[See Example](https://blockons.com/documentation/advanced-slider-block/)

 &#9989; **Icon List** block
 Improve your website by using customizable icon list items.
 Adding your own icons to lists not only makes them more visually appealing but also more attractive to your audience.
+[See Example](https://blockons.com/documentation/icon-list-block/)

 &#9989; **Tabs** block
 The Tabs block organizes your content into a clean, streamlined format, making it easy for visitors to navigate through different sections without leaving the page.
 Perfect for FAQs, product descriptions, or service details, this block allows users to switch between tabs with just a click.
+[See Example](https://blockons.com/documentation/tabs-block/)

+&#9989; Dynamic **Content Selector** block
+The Dynamic Content Selector block enhances user interaction by allowing visitors to select specific options from a dropdown menu.
+Upon selection, the corresponding content is dynamically displayed, ensuring a streamlined and interactive experience.
+This block is perfect for showcasing different sections without overwhelming the page and providing an organized way to present information.
+[See Example](https://blockons.com/documentation/dynamic-content-selector-block/)

 &#9989; **Content Toggler** block
 The content toggler block helps organize your website by allowing you to hide and reveal large sections of content.
 Visitors can click on the toggler to view more details like text, images, or videos.
 This keeps your page neat and prevents clutter, making it great for detailed sections that you want available but not immediately visible.
+[See Example](https://blockons.com/documentation/content-toggler-block/)

 &#9989; **Accordion(s)** block
 Show your content in a clickable accordion-style block, which is great for presenting a lot of information in an expandable area.
 This is especially useful for sections like Frequently Asked Questions (FAQs), where visitors can choose and click to see the specific content they're interested in.
+[See Example](https://blockons.com/documentation/accordion-block/)

 &#9989; **Advanced Image Gallery** block
 Choose from three attractive layouts for showcasing your galleries, complete with image hover animations and caption options: